presleyp/Speriment/README.md

   Then set the block containing the groups to `latin_square = True`.
 This feature uses the `num_conds` variable set by PsiTurk, so remember to set that to your number of conditions.
 - pseudorandomization.
-Specify the condition of each Page in a block, and then set `pseudorandom = True`.
+Specify the `condition` of each Page in a block, and then set `pseudorandom = True`.
 The block will not run two items of the same condition in a row.
 - training loops.
 Give the relevant pages in a block (or their options) `correct` attributes.
 Then set a criterion for the block, as explained in the Python API.
 The block will rerun itself until the participant performs as well as you specified in the criterion.
+You may want to specify `feedback` on each Page or Option to tell participants how they're doing.
 - presentation of items conditioned on previous responses.
 Create a RunIf object and put it in the block that you want to run only under a certain condition.